 Sometimes in relationships people do things without thinking about the other person.
 This isn’t cool.
 If someone is pressuring you and you feel safe to do so, ask them to stop.
-It might not always work, but sometimes just letting them know they're upsetting you will make them reassess their actions.
+It might not always work, but sometimes just letting them know they're upsetting you will make them change their behaviour.

 Send something else